“Treat people who don’t get jobs as well as people who do.”

 6. A bad interview experience

-Asking the exact same questions in a phone or video interview as in a face-to-face interview can also give the impression that you’re unprepared and disorganized.
+Asking the same questions during a phone or video interview and again in a face-to-face interview can also give the impression that you’re unprepared and disorganized.

 7. Poor onboarding